 * Pumping 61,000 barrels per day after resuming production

-* Kashagan to boost output to 12 mln T in 2015 from 8 mln T
+* Kashagan to boost output to 12 mln T in 2015 from 8 mln T in 2014

 * Kazakhstan's overall oil output seen at 108 mln T by 2025

 ASTANA, Oct 8 (Reuters) - Kazakhstan's giant Kashagan oilfield is pumping 61,000 barrels per day (bpd) after resuming production halted by an accident last month, Sauat Mynbayev, the head of Kazakh state oil and gas firm KazMunaiGas, said on Tuesday.

 An international consortium developing the mammoth reservoir has to achieve what is called "commercial output" of 75,000 bpd this month in order to meet contractual obligations.

 Work at the field in the Caspian Sea off western Kazakhstan, which is one of the world's largest oil finds in decades, was halted on Sept.
 25 after a gas leak was detected.

 Production was restarted "without complications" on Oct.
 6, the Oil & Gas Ministry said.